+Moore's Law.
+Her Code Got Humans on the Moon—And Invented Software Itself.
+Margaret Hamilton wasn’t supposed to invent the modern concept of software and land men on the moon.
 It was 1960, not a time when women were encouraged to seek out high-powered technical work.
 Hamilton, a 24-year-old with an undergrad degree in mathematics, had gotten a job as a programmer at MIT, and the plan was for her to support her husband through his three-year stint at Harvard Law.
 After that, it would be her turn—she wanted a graduate degree in math.
 But the Apollo space program came along.
 And Hamilton stayed in the lab to lead an epic feat of engineering that would help change the future of what was humanly—and digitally—possible.
 As a working mother in the 1960s, Hamilton was unusual; but as a spaceship programmer, Hamilton was positively radical.
+Hamilton would bring her daughter Lauren by the lab on weekends and evenings.

 “People used to say to me, ‘How can you leave your daughter?
 Then, as now, “the guys” dominated tech and engineering.
-‘When I first got into it, nobody knew what it was that we were doing.
-Advertisement ‘That would never happen’ The Birth of the Internet.
+Advertisement But it did.
+The Birth of the Internet.
 The Birth and Development of the ARPANET.
 IBM and the Holocaust - Home Page.
 The National Museum of Computing | Home to The First Electronic Computers.
-Jeremy Clarkson - Inventions That Changed the World - Computer (Rus sub) Ada Lovelace Day.
+Jeremy Clarkson - Inventions That Changed the World - Computer (Rus sub) Who was Ada? | Ada Lovelace Day.
 Who was Ada Lovelace?

+The Analytical Engine.
+The Babbage Engine.
+BBC Mechanical Marvels Clockwork Dreams.
+Jacquard loom.
+This portrait of Jacquard was woven in silk on a Jacquard loom and required 24,000 punched cards to create (1839).
 It was only produced to order.
 Charles Babbage owned one of these portraits; it inspired him in using perforated cards in his analytical engine.
 It is in the collection of the Science Museum in London, England.
 It is based on earlier inventions by the Frenchmen Basile Bouchon (1725), Jean Baptiste Falcon (1728) and Jacques Vaucanson (1740) A static display of a Jacquard loom is the centrepiece of the Musée des Tissus et des Arts décoratifs in Lyon.